Diving cylinder: Temperature change during filling

+Filling safety

+Legal constraints on filling scuba cylinders vary by jurisdiction.
+Two aspects must be considered: the safety of the person filling the cylinder, which falls under occupational safety and mainly concerns the condition of the cylinder and filling equipment; and the safety of the diver who will breathe the gas, which depends on the quality of the gas as filled.
+There is also the matter of delivering the service and product in accordance with the contract.

-In South Africa cylinders may be filled for commercial purposes by a person who is competent in the use of the filling equipment to be used, who knows the relevant sections of the applicable standards and regulations, and has written permission from the owner of the cylinder to fill it.
-The cylinder must be in test and suitable for the gas to be filled, and the cylinder may not be filled above the developed pressure for the temperature reached when it is filled.
+In South Africa, cylinders may be filled for commercial purposes by a person who is competent in the use of the filling equipment, is familiar with the relevant sections of the applicable standards and regulations, and has written permission from the cylinder's owner to perform the filling.
+The cylinder must be in test, that is, up to date with its hydrostatic test and internal visual inspection, and suitable for the gas to be filled.
+It may not be filled above the developed pressure for the temperature reached when it is filled.
 An external inspection of the cylinder must be made, and specified details of the cylinder and fill must be recorded.
 If the fill is of a gas other than air, the analysis of the completed fill must be recorded by the filler and signed by the customer.
 If the residual pressure in a cylinder presented for filling does not produce a reasonably strong outflow of gas from the valve when opened the filler may refuse to fill the cylinder unless an acceptable reason is given for it being empty, as there is no way for the filler to check if it has been contaminated.
+In South Africa, the fill is required by the trade descriptions act to be between 95% and 100% of the advertised or contractually agreed charging pressure, taking into account the developed pressure, and the customer must witness a gas analysis for custom blends.